 During Lent, our regular schedule of Masses, Confession Times, and Adoration continues.

 OLMC also takes part in the Diocese of Paterson’s Welcome Home to Healing initiative.
-On the Mondays of Lent - from March 10th to April 14th - every church in the diocese is open for confessions from 7:00pm to 8:30pm.
+On the Mondays of Lent - from February 23rd to March 30th - every church in the diocese is open for confessions from 7:00pm to 8:30pm.

 Easter Masses